CEDL2017/homework1/results/index.md

 # Guan-Yuan Chen <span style="color:red">(105065530)</span>

 ## Overview
-In this project, I used Inception-ResNet-v2 and ResNet-152 as fixed feature extractors (no finetune) to experiment and analysis the different methods for classification.
+In this project, I used Inception-ResNet-v2 and ResNet-152 as fixed feature extractors (no finetune) to experiment and analysis the different methods for classification. <br>
 Include:<p>

 ```
-Code highlights
+ResNet-152_FE_batch256.py
 ```
+:

 ## Reference